Wednesday October 27th (overnight in flight)

 Balance due August 15, 2020 (~60 days prior to travel).

-We recommend you to purchase trip insurance to cover your travel & trip interruption, and/or emergency medical evacuation insurance.
+We highly recommend you purchase trip insurance to cover your travel & trip interruption, and/or emergency medical evacuation insurance.
 You'll need to contact your personal insurance specialist.

 Or try www.travelinsurance.com